One-Day Picnic Spots Near Mumbai

 Distance from Mumbai: 4 hours 45 mins (178.1 km) via NH160

 What to Explore?
 Visit Ratangad Fort for views and pictures.
 Also, plan for a trekking trip from the north side of Ratangad Fort to end on the west side of the fort with friends.
 If you enjoy camping, then there is a cave adjacent, which can accommodate 20 people at a time.
-Carry your essentials.
+Carry your essentials and make this a one day outing place near Mumbai with your friends.

 8. Daman: